-Before summer vacations 1999 the school director offered me the post of the head of the piano section.
+Before summer vacation 1999 the school director offered me the post of head of the piano section.
 My response to the offer was positive.
-However, in September 1999 I was given a document signed by the regional inspector of the Ministry of Culture Krystyna Karcz dated 1 July 1999, in which she stated that I did not have the qualifications necessary to teach at the secondary level of the school of music. „Małgorzata Głuchowska – piano / head of the section – lack approval of the supervising institution as well as the lack of pedagogic-methodical foundation to teach in the school of music at the secondary level.”
+However, in September 1999 I was given a document signed by the regional inspector of the Ministry of Culture Krystyna Karcz dated 1 July 1999, in which she stated that I did not have the qualifications necessary to teach at the secondary level of the school of music. „Małgorzata Głuchowska – piano/head of the section – lacks the approval of the supervising institution as well as the lack of pedagogic-methodical foundation to teach in the school of music at the secondary level.”
 Copied to: Michał Lisiecki, deputy director of the Center for Artistic Education of the Ministry of Culture.
 This was again a provocation.
-Karcz has not informed why she suddenly questioned my professional qualifications.
+Karcz has not informed me why she suddenly questioned my professional qualifications.
 If she knew about it on July 1, 1999, why had I not been immediately informed about it by her or the school director?
-Has anything mysterious occurred between the end of the school year in the last days of of June and July 1, 1999?
-The letter signed by Karcz was probably issued later, August 1999 for example, when I was already pregnant.
+Has anything mysterious occurred between the end of the school year in the last days of June and July 1, 1999?
+The letter signed by Karcz was probably issued later, in August 1999 for example, when I was already pregnant.
 This would explain the delay in the delivery of the letter.

 I sent a letter to the Ministry of Culture.
 I received a response signed by Michał Lisiecki stating that I of course do have qualifications required of teachers at the secondary stage of education in a state school of music.

-New teacher, Honorata Górna, heavily supported by inspector Karcz, was employed in the school’s piano section, although it would be more rational and desired to offer the job to a teacher with full qualifications for both the first and the second stage of the musical education.
+The new teacher, Honorata Górna, heavily supported by inspector Karcz, was employed in the school’s piano section, although it would be more rational and desired to offer the job to a teacher with full qualifications for both the first and the second stage of musical education.
 Górna played a leading role in provocations against me, while having full all-around protection from the authorities.

 These provocations have been carried out during LSB’s habilitation process.
 R. Naskręcki had a legal duty to ensure its effective and efficient progress.
 However, neither he nor his deputy for scientific matters A. Lipowski, have met this obligation.
 Instead, they organized provocations against LSB.